 Data Warehouse Reporting & Analytics

 WashU has defined a strategic vision to develop a centralized repository of data so that a shared, single source of truth may exist.
-This central repository, called a data warehouse, along with tools, training and processes, will enable units to leverage the university’s data as an asset.
+This central repository, called a data warehouse, along with tools, training and processes, empowers units to leverage the university’s data as an asset.
 Our goal is for units to use this asset, through reporting and analytics, to help them make insight-driven decisions.

 Reporting vs. Analytics: what’s the difference?